 Lufthansa Group's procurement policy includes the obligation to assume social and environmental responsibility.
 It is to be understood as an overriding specification for all procurement units at Lufthansa Group companies.
 In addition, it serves as a handbook for buyers and all employees with contacts in the procurement markets.
 Appropriate training is available to all employees and is mandatory for the management level.
 Among other considerations, it requires that these obligations be included in contracts with suppliers:

 - to comply with the ten principles of the UN Global Compact,

 - to comply with the four basic principles of the International Labour Organisation (ILO),

 - the right to consent to announced and unannounced audits by companies of the Lufthansa Group,

 - to accept the termination of the contract in the event that these contractual obligations are breached.

-The Lufthansa Group as a globally operating group of companies, sees it as its responsibility to make a contribution.
-Companies do not control political developments in countries they operate in, however, they have a responsibility in the sphere of their work, especially towards their employees worldwide.
-In the coming year, the Group will look to further improve its structures, practices and trainings to combat Modern Slavery and Human Trafficking.
+The Lufthansa Group as a globally operating group of companies sees it as its responsibility to contribute.
+Companies do not control political developments in countries they operate in; however, they have a responsibility in the sphere of their work, especially towards their employees worldwide.
+In the coming year, the Group will look to further improve its structures, practices and trainings to fight Modern Slavery and Human Trafficking.

 Approval for this Statement

-This statement was approved by the Board of Directors of Lufthansa Technik Philippines, Inc. with respect to Financial Year 2018.
+On 18 May 2022, this statement was approved by the Members of the Lufthansa Technik Philippines, Inc. Board with respect to the Financial Year 2021.